Naked Paradise

 Naked Paradise (sometimes credited as Thunder Over Hawaii) is a 1957 drama film directed by Roger Corman.
 It stars Richard Denning and Beverly Garland.

-Corman later asked Charles Griffith, who worked on the script, to reuse his screenplay for Atlas (1960), Beast from Haunted Cave (1960) and Creature from the Haunted Sea (1961).
+Corman later asked Charles B. Griffith, who worked on the script, to reuse his screenplay for Atlas (1960), Beast from Haunted Cave (1960), and Creature from the Haunted Sea (1961).

 Plot

 Duke Bradley's boat is hired to sail a group to the Hawaiian Islands.
-His passengers include Zac Cotton, alcoholic girlfriend Max McKenzie and a pair of thugs, Mitch and Stony, who following a lūʻau, without Duke's knowledge, rob a plantation of its payroll.
+His passengers include Zac Cotton, alcoholic girlfriend Max McKenzie, and a pair of thugs, Mitch and Stony, who following a lūʻau, without Duke's knowledge, rob a plantation of its payroll.

 The gang intends to continue on to another island in the South Pacific, but tempers flare after Max is struck by Zac, which causes Duke to quit, demanding payment.
 As he is about to set sail, Max asks to go with him, determined to change her life.
 A hurricane hits, however, forcing Duke to turn back.
-On arrival, he is beaten unconscious by Mitch and Stony while the woman is roughed up by Zac.
+On arrival, he is beaten unconscious by Mitch and Stony, while the woman is roughed up by Zac.

 Zac intends to make off with Duke's schooner and takes a local girl, Lanai, as a hostage, shooting Stony, who objects to this.
 A fight ensues in which Duke triumphs after Zac is killed by the boat's propeller.
 Duke and Max sail away.